humansconf/humansconf.org/index.md

 As such, you're welcome and we want to hear your stories, want you to share your ideas, no matter what background you have and in what role you've worked in the past or are currently working.

-## Virtual Open Space
+## Newsletter

-We're planning our first Virtual Open Space for early June 2020.
-Sign up for our newsletter to get notified when we release more details.
+Sign up for our newsletter, to get notified of important updates and future events.

 {% include mailerlite-interest-form.html %}